 Please note: The term "accommodations" is used throughout this website to include not only disability-related accommodations, but also disability-related services and/or auxiliary aids.

+To complete the Registration Form visit OAE | CONNECT.
 You have the option to upload your documentation with the Registration Form.
-Alternatively, email, fax, or hand-deliver your documentation to:
+Alternatively, we also accept documentation by email, fax, postal mail, or in person:

 Office of Accessible Education